 Don’t take him indoors immediately.
 If you always play with your pup for a little while following potty time, it’ll learn to get it over and done with so that it can enjoy some playtime with you.

 Puppies should not be expected to make potty more than one or two hours each time until it is around three months old.
 Do not be cranky with it if it wakes you in the dead of night, such are growing pains and not the pup’s fault.

-Feeding puppy at the same times every day make it need to visit its loo about the same times too.
+Feeding your puppy at the same times every day means that it needs to visit the loo about the same times too.
 If you freely feed your dog by leaving food out round the clock, you will be unable to regulate its eating, in turn affecting the stability of its digestive tracts.